 - Step 4: Usually, the transaction will now be double checked and approved by your bank.
 Often, if it’s the first time you’ve purchased digital currency, you may have to confirm the transaction with the bank.
 If everything processes correctly, you should see a screen like below.

 Now, your Bitcoin should be available in your Coinbase wallet!
 Congratulations, you have successfully purchased your first Bitcoin!

-For beginners, we recommend using one of the five trusted exchanges listed above, as if a problem arises, there will be someone on hand to help out.
-Coinbase has good Bitcoin custody solutions (storage of your BTC), but there are more secure solutions, read on to find out more.
+For beginners, we recommend using one of the trusted exchanges listed above, as if a problem arises, there will be someone on hand to help out.
+Coinbase has good Bitcoin custody solutions (storage of your BTC), along with insurance for all the crypto that they hold online, but there are other solutions.
+Read on to find out more.

 Peer-to-Peer Bitcoin Exchange

 Another less common option of buying Bitcoin is through P2P marketplaces.